 In June 2008, a new supercomputer called the "Roadrunner" was unveiled.
 This bank of machines was assembled from components originally designed for the video game industry; it cost \$133 milion, and is capable of doing a petaflop (a quadrillion operations per second).
-The New York Times coverage stated that "petaflop machines like Roadrunner have the potential to fundamentally alter science and engineering" by allowing researchers to "ask questions and receive answers virtually interactively" and "perform experiments that would previously have been impractical" (Markoff 2008).
+The New York Times coverage stated that "petaflop machines like Roadrunner have the potential to fundamentally alter science and engineering" by allowing researchers to "ask questions and receive answers virtually interactively" and "perform experiments that would previously have been impractical" (Markoff, J. 2008).
 Yet let us take a closer look at the practicality of a brute-force approach.
 Suppose a simulation has 100 factors, each factor has two levels (low and high) of interest, and we decide to look at all combinations of these 100 factors.
-A single replication of this experiment would take over 40 million years on the Roadrunner, even if each of the $2^{100} \approx 10^{30}$ simulation runs consisted of a single machine instruction!
-A decade later, the world's most powerful supercomputer is the Summit, with an astounding 200 petaflop capacity (Simonite 2018).
-Nonetheless, even the Summit would require over 178 millenia to perform 2^{100} machine instructions - let alone 2^{100} simulation runs!
+A single replication of this experiment would take over 40 million years on the Roadrunner, even if each of the 2100 simulation runs consisted of a single machine instruction!
+A dozen years later, the "Summit" leads the world at 148.6 petaflops, and the top 500 fastest supercomputers all exceed the 1 petaflop threshold (TOP500 News Team 2019).
+Still, even the Summit would need over 207 millenia to run this experiment.

-Efficient design of experiments can break this curse of dimensionality at a tiny fraction of the cost.
+Efficient design of experiments can break this curse of dimensionality where expensive hardware cannot.
 For example, suppose we want to study 100 factors and all their two-way interactions.
 One screening design we could use (a resolution 5 fractional factorial, described in Section 3.3) specifies 32768 specific combinations of the factor levels to evaluate.
 How quickly can we finish such an experiment?
 On a desktop computer with a simulation that takes a full second to run, each replication of this experiment takes under 9.5 hours; even if the simulation takes a more reasonable one minute to run, we can finish this experiment on an 8-core desktop (under \$3000) in 2.85 days.
 Other designs are even more efficient, and provide more detailed insights into the simulation model's behavior.

 The field called Design of Experiments (DOE) has been around for a long time.
 Many of the classic experiment designs can be used in simulation studies.
 We discuss a few in this paper to explain the concepts and motivate the use of experiment design.
-However, the settings in which real-world experiments are performed can be quite different from the simulation environment - therefore, a framework specifically geared toward simulation experiments is beneficial.
+However, the settings in which real-world experiments are performed can be quite different from the simulation environment, so a framework specifically geared toward simulation experiments is beneficial.